transloadit/node-sdk/README.md

 #### async listTemplates(params)

-Retrieves a list of all your templates.
+Retrieve all your templates.
 See [API documentation](https://transloadit.com/docs/api/#templates-get) for more info about `params`.

+The method returns an object containing these properties:

+- `items`: An `Array` of up to `pagesize` templates
+- `count`: Total number of templates

 #### streamTemplates(params)